sdorsett/blog/_posts/2014-04-19-vagrant-install.md

 title: Installing Vagrant and the vagrant-vsphere plugin on CentOS 6.x
 ---

 Some readers might find this post to be a little "in the weeds" and cover details they are already familiar with.
-I struggled in my first attempting to get Vagrant working on CentOS, becuase I couldn't find any good tutorials that covered the entire process.
-If you get bored with basic network configuration or have a more preferred method for installing Ruby, please understand I'm trying to provide as much detail as possible to those without much linux experience.
-I also also assuming you have a working vCenter, ESXi hosts and dhcp server configured to assign IP addresses for the Vagrant virtual machines we will be deploying.
+I struggled in my first attempts to get Vagrant working on CentOS, because I couldn't find any good tutorials that covered the entire process.
+If you get bored with basic network configuration or have another preferred method for installing Ruby, please understand I'm trying to provide as much detail as possible to those without much linux experience.
+I am also assuming you have a working vCenter, ESXi hosts and dhcp server configured to assign IP addresses for the Vagrant virtual machines we will be deploying.

 ### 1. Create a CentOS 6.x minimal virtual machine for installing Vagrant.
 Create or clone a fresh CentOS 6.x minimal virtual machine.
 I already had an existing Centos 6.5 minimal template that I simply cloned for this purpose.